-Clicker Q: There are some situations in which recursion can be massively inefficient.
+There are some situations in which recursion can be massively inefficient.
 For example, the standard Fibonacci recursion computes the same values over and over.
-How many times do you think the calculation of Fib(40) computes the fact that Fib(4) = 3?
+The calculation of Fib(40) computes Fib(4) over 24,000,000 times.

-$$Fib(n) = Fib(n-1) + Fib(n-2)$$
+Fib(n) = Fib(n-1) + Fib(n-2)